-The CEO: Needs Improvement Meets Expectations Exceeds Expectations Unable to Assess
+The e CEO: Needs Meets Exceeds Unable

-1. Projects a positive image for himself and the improvement Expectations Expectations to Assess
+1 Drainets a positive image for himself and the Improvement Expectations Expectations to Assess

+1. Projects a positive image for himself and the

 retirements systems to all stakeholders.

 2. Effectively represents and promotes the

 interests of the retirement system to

 stakeholders.

 3. Promotes and maintains trust and confidence

 vis-a-vis key stakeholders (e.g. the City

 Council).

 4. Demonstrates a high degree of personal

 integrity, ethics, and decorum.

 5. Promotes high levels of integrity,

 professionalism, and decorum throughout the

 organization.

 6. Generates energy and enthusiasm.

 7. Demonstrates a commitment to innovation

 and creativity and encourages the same from

 those around him.

 8. Demonstrates an appreciation of both the

 "big picture" (e.g. strategy and policy) and the

 day-to-day tasks of management and

 administration.

 9. Effectively monitors trends in the

 environment (e.g. the City, pension industry,

 etc.) that may have a significant impact on

 the Systems.

 10. Provides sound recommendations or

 guidance to the Board/committees regarding

 board policy matters and decisions.

 11. Demonstrates good judgment in his actions,

 decisions, and communications.

-12. Keeps the Board properly informed of all
+12 Keeps the Board properly informed of all

 relevant matters.